-5.4.1The Sefton Local Plan sets out in Policy NH9 Heritage Assets, measures to protect the nationally recognised heritage assets in Conservation Areas, Listed Buildings and Ancient Monuments.
+5.4.1 The Sefton Local Plan sets out in Policy NH9 Heritage Assets, measures to protect the nationally recognised heritage assets in Conservation Areas, Listed Buildings and Ancient Monuments.
 The Neighbourhood Plan supports this policy and notes that in Para 11.104 the Local Plan proposes the creation of a "local list" of heritage assets.
 The Town Council recognises that there are a number of properties which individually make a significant contribution to the quality to the town of Maghull.
-The Neighbourhood Plan supports the creation of a list of such properties in Maghull, to be known as the Maghull Local List.
-The Neighbourhood Plan proposes a policy that deals with development that affects property included in the List.
+The Town Council has produced a list of such properties in Maghull, to be known as the Maghull Local List.
+In a separate exercise owners of properties on the Maghull Local List have been consulted and their responses addressed.
+The Neighbourhood Plan proposes a policy that deals with development that affects property included in the list and that recognises the significance of these properties.